sct/overseerr/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Submit a report to help us improve
 title: ''
 labels: 'awaiting-triage, type:bug'
 assignees: ''
 ---

-**Describe the bug**
+#### Description

-A clear and concise description of what the bug is.
+Please provide a clear and concise description of the bug or issue.

+#### Version

-**What version of Overseerr are you running?**
+What version of Overseerr are you running?
+(You can find this in Settings → About → Version.)
-Please fill in the version you are currently running.

-You can find it under: Settings -> About -> Version

-**To Reproduce**
-Steps to reproduce the behavior:
+#### Steps to Reproduce

+Please tell us how we can reproduce the undesired behavior.

-1. Go to '...'
+1. Go to [...]
-2. Click on '....'
+2. Click on [...]
-3. Scroll down to '....'
+3. Scroll down to [...]
-4. See error
+4. See error in [...]

-**Expected behavior**
+#### Expected Behavior

-A clear and concise description of what you expected to happen.
+Please provide a clear and concise description of what you expected to happen.

-**Screenshots**
+#### Screenshots

-If applicable, add screenshots to help explain your problem.
+If applicable, please provide screenshots depicting the problem.

-**Desktop (please complete the following information):**

-- OS: [e.g. iOS]
-- Browser [e.g. chrome, safari]
-- Version [e.g. 22]

-**Smartphone (please complete the following information):**

-- Device: [e.g. iPhone6]
-- OS: [e.g. iOS8.1]
-- Browser [e.g. stock browser, safari]
-- Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+#### Device

+What device were you using when you encountered this issue?
+Please provide this information to help us reproduce and investigate the bug.

+- **Platform:** [e.g., desktop, smartphone, tablet]
+- **Device:** [e.g., iPhone X, Surface Pro, Samsung Galaxy Tab]
+- **OS:** [e.g., iOS 8.1, Windows 10, Android 11]
+- **Browser:** [e.g., Chrome, Safari, Edge, Firefox]

+#### Additional Context

+Please provide any additional information that may be relevant or helpful.